How Will the New PF Ruling on Employee Benefits Affect Your Contributions?

 rameshpr

-Flooded with inquiries as to what should be done for provident fund contribution in view of the recent rulings of Madhya Pradesh High Court and the Madras High Court, which have clubbed almost every allowance with basic wages/dearness allowance for deduction and deposit of provident fund contributions.
+Flooded with inquiries as to what should be done for provident fund contribution in view of the recent rulings of the Madhya Pradesh High Court and the Madras High Court, which have clubbed almost every allowance with basic wages/dearness allowance for deduction and deposit of provident fund contributions.
 The Provident Fund Authorities have leapt on it as if they have found the gold mines of El Dorado.
 Sluggish and lethargic otherwise; the authorities showed remarkable agility and tearing hurry in sending the circulars in bulk for propagating the operative portions of the decisions, forgetting the basic tenet of the legal system that those rulings have not attained the status of finality.
 This attitude of the authorities is nauseating, reflecting their impaired mentality towards the economic growth of the country.

 However, we consider it our bounden duty to clarify the legal position (as gathered by the concerned advocates) which, as of today, is that: